Practical-DevOps-GitHub/github-terraform-task-vladkogutych/README.md

 7. For GitHub actions, perform the following:
 - create PAT (Personal Access Token) with **Full control of private repositories** and **Full control of orgs and teams, read and write org projects**
-- add the PAT to the repository actions secrets key with the name `PAT` and the value of the created PAT.
+- add the PAT to the repository actions secrets key with the name `PAT` and the value of the created PAT.0